MoseleyBioinformaticsLab/nmrstarlib/docs/tutorial.rst

 Importing nmrstarlib module
 ---------------------------

-If nmrstarlib package is installed on the system it can be imported:
+If :mod:`nmrstarlib` package is installed on the system the :mod:`nmrstarlib.nmrstarlib` module can be imported:

 >>> from nmrstarlib import nmrstarlib

 Constructing StarFile generator
 -------------------------------

-The nmrstarlib provides :func:`~nmrstarlib.nmrstarlib.read_files` generator function that yields :class:`~nmrstarlib.nmrstarlib.StarFile` instances.
+The :mod:`~nmrstarlib.nmrstarlib` module provides :func:`~nmrstarlib.nmrstarlib.read_files`
+generator function that yields :class:`~nmrstarlib.nmrstarlib.StarFile` instances.
 Constructing :class:`~nmrstarlib.nmrstarlib.StarFile` generator is easy - specify path to local NMR-STAR file, directory of NMR-STAR files, archive of NMR-STAR files or BMRB id: